containers/podman/docs/source/markdown/podman-pod-exists.1.md

 ## EXAMPLES

-Check if a pod called `web` exists in local storage (the pod does actually exist).
+Check if a pod called `web` exists in local storage (the pod does actually exist):
 ```
 $ sudo podman pod exists web
 $ echo $?
 0
-$
 ```

-Check if a pod called `backend` exists in local storage (the pod does not actually exist).
+Check if a pod called `backend` exists in local storage (the pod does not actually exist):
 ```
 $ sudo podman pod exists backend
 $ echo $?
 1
-$
 ```

 ## SEE ALSO